AlShap0/Presentations-Reports/README.md

 # presentations
-Repo with all presentations I have given
+Repo with some of the presentations I have given.